Reward Auditor: Inference on Reward Modeling Suitability in Real-World Perturbed Scenarios: From Theoretical Formulation to Reward Modeling Practice

 When considering tests across multiple perturbation scenarios, treating each hypothesis test independently can lead to a very high cumulative risk of at least one Type-I error~\citep{cribbie2007multiplicity,li2017introduction}.
 Controlling this multiplicity is crucial for ensuring the reliability of statistical inferences.
 Furthermore, for real-world perturbations, including controlled and stylized responses, the true signals are often not uniformly distributed between these two groups.

-Considering these two points, and inspired by the Benjamini-Hochberg procedure \citep{thissen2002quick,bogdan2008comparison,li2019multiple}, we further introduce the \emph{Group-aware Benjamini-Hochberg procedure} as follows.
-This method assigns a personalized significance threshold to each hypothesis test.
+As the Benjamini-Hochberg procedure is a classic method for controlling multiplicity\citep{thissen2002quick,bogdan2008comparison}, we were inspired by it and its extensions applied to multiple testing with diverse group structures~\cite{li2019multiple}.
+Consequently, we define the \emph{Group-aware Benjamini-Hochberg procedure} as a supporting feature for Reward Auditor.
+This method defined as follows assigns a personalized significance threshold to each hypothesis test.
 As shown in Theorem~\ref{theorem.bh}, it significantly enhances the power of statistical tests while controlling the false discovery rate (FDR)~\citep{storey2011false}.

 \begin{definition}[Group-aware Benjamini-Hochberg Procedure] Given a set of p-values $\{\hat{p}_i\}_{i=1}^L$, a desired FDR control level $\alpha \in (0, 1]$, and an adaptive weight vector $\hat{w} = \{\hat{w}_i\}_{i=1}^L$, where each $\hat{w}_i \in (0, 1]$ represents the estimated probability that the $i$-th hypothesis is null, we determine the optimal number of rejections $\hat{k}$ as follows: